Skip to content

 Do you need help with the 'Sync paused, sign-in again' problem in Google Chrome?
 Learn different ways to resolve the issue on your computer.

-Google Chrome is integrated with the Google account; signing in to the browser will automatically sync data and settings.
-But sometimes, we face an issue where sync is paused, and Chrome asks us to sign in again.
-To fix it, the users can Disable Identity Consistency, Whitelist Google Account Cookies, or Update Windows.
+Google Chrome is integrated with the Google account; signing in to the browser automatically syncs data and settings.
+But sometimes, the sync pauses, and the browser asks us to sign in again.

 Sign and Sync Paused Alert in Chrome Browser